kamranayub/posh-openweathermap/Readme.md

 You will need an account on [http://openweathermap.org](http://openweathermap.org) and the API key, it's free to create.

-## Unicode Symbols
+## Emoji Icons

-You may need to use a prompt that supports Unicode characters such as [ConEmu](https://conemu.github.io/) in order to see the weather symbols.
+You may need to use a prompt that supports emoji characters such as [Visual Studio Code](http://code.visualstudio.com) but [ConEmu](https://conemu.github.io/) will fallback to plain symbols ([vote it up](https://github.com/Maximus5/ConEmu/issues/554)!).

 ## Example Profile